 - Planning capacity.
 Capacity planning gives you an indication of future server utilization, so you may determine when you need additional resources.

-- Some server management services and tools come with optimization functionalities that aid in improving overall server efficacy.
+- Optimization.
+Some server management services and tools come with optimization functionalities that aid in improving overall server efficiency.

-- No list of server maintenance best practices is complete without addressing this aspect.
+- Alerts.
+No list of server maintenance best practices is complete without addressing this factor.
 This is because real-time alerts surrounding aspects such as errors and downtime play a crucial role in effective server management.

 Server Maintenance Checklist

-This server maintenance checklist addresses all the aspects that need your attention.
+This server maintenance checklist addresses all the important aspects that need your attention.

 If you are part of a mid-sized or large business, there is a good chance that your business relies on multiple servers.
 No matter what type of servers you use, it is not out of place to compare them with any other piece of mechanical or electronic equipment.
 This is because all need ongoing maintenance to keep running at optimum levels.

-Following the right server maintenance procedures ensures that servers keeping running as they should.
-Do you know that one of the reasons for 404 error messages is when a server that hosts a website stops running?
-Not only does regular server maintenance result in increased life-span, but it also boosts overall business productivity by minimizing system downtime.
+Following the right server maintenance procedures ensures that your servers keep running as they should, as does your website.
+For instance, do you know that when a server that hosts a website stops running, it results in a 404 error message?
+Not only does regular server maintenance result in increased lifespan, but it also boosts overall business productivity by minimizing system downtime.

 Effective server management also provides peace of mind.
 Consider this – in the unfortunate event of a server crash, you will be able to recover much of your data because your backups are up to date.